---

 Registration is just the first step.
 Ongoing compliance requires following carrier content and behavior rules with every message you send.

-- **Always include your business name** in messages so recipients know who is texting them
+- Always include your business name so recipients know who is texting them.

-- Send a single confirmation message after opt-out (for example, “You have been unsubscribed.
-No further messages will be sent.”)
+- Send a single confirmation message after opt-out.

 Your messaging speed depends on the Trust Score assigned to your brand during 10DLC registration.
 A higher Trust Score means you can send more messages per day.
 Most registered businesses start at a default tier and can request a review through their messaging provider to increase their limits over time.
 Consistent compliance and a clean messaging history are the best ways to improve your throughput.